Connecting Revizto to Power BI Follow

 Clearing a Revizto account from a connector

-If you would like to clear the permissions of the Revizto account signed in to the connector, follow the steps below:
+To clear the permissions of the Revizto account signed in to the connector:

 - From the Power BI desktop application homepage, go to Options and settings.

-- Select Clear Permissions at the bottom of the window.
+- Click Clear Permissions at the bottom of the window.

 You can sign the connector back into a Revizto account as described under Adding a Revizto connector beginning at step 11.